Ursula Bethell, Baroness Westbury: Early life and family

 Lady Westbury was born Ursula Mary Rose James on 6 May 1924 at 21 Park Lane in Mayfair, the home of her maternal grandfather.
 She was daughter of the Hon.
 Robert "Bobbie" James (1873–1960), third son of Walter, 2nd Baron Northbourne, and Lady Serena Lumley (1901–2000), only daughter of Aldred, 10th Earl of Scarbrough.
 Portraits of Ursula and her younger sister Fay (1929–2002) by Bassano are in the collection of the National Portrait Gallery.

-Growing up in aristocratic circles in Central London, she befriended Princesses Elizabeth and Margaret of York who lived at nearby 145 Piccadilly.
-Ursula and Princess Elizabeth dined together at The Dorchester before her younger sister's coming-out ball at Apsley House in July 1947, the evening before the princess's engagement to Lieutenant Philip Mountbatten was announced.
+Growing up in aristocratic circles in Central London, she befriended Princesses Elizabeth and Margaret of York who lived nearby at 145 Piccadilly.
+Ursula and Princess Elizabeth dined together at The Dorchester before her younger sister's coming-out ball at Apsley House in July 1947 (Dorothy Wellesley, Duchess of Wellington was their maternal aunt, their father was a former brother-in-law of Gerald Wellesley, 7th Duke of Wellington), the evening before the princess's engagement to Lieutenant Philip Mountbatten was announced.

 She spent part of her childhood and the years of World War II at St Nicholas, her father's 17th-century home in Richmond in the North Riding of Yorkshire.
 Despite not being Roman Catholic, she was educated at the Convent of the Assumption in Richmond.